 History

-ToShorten owes much to the work of Harold Curwen and Jakob Erbar, who namely designed Curwen Sans ( 1911 ) for Curwen Press and Erbar Grotesk ( 1926 ) for Ludwig & Mayer Type Foundry.
-Both are precursors of the geometric sans-serif genre from the early 20th century.
-This modern aesthetic featuring letter-shapes based on elementary forms later gained popularity with the work of designers like Edward Johnston ( Johnston, 1916 ), Eric Gill ( Gill Sans, 1926 ) and Paul Renner ( Futura, 1927 ).
-The font aims to reference the optical balance and overall coherence of these carefully constructed typefaces.
-With a strong focus on shortening the terminals, hence the name ToShorten, the typeface is based programatically on straight lines and circles, nontheless embeding a series of subtle optical ajustments.
-Borrowing its vertical proportions to Futura, thus displaying a noticeable difference between the lowercases and the uppercases, ToShorten features both functional and distinctive qualities.
-The family – actually in expansion – is composed of only a single regular cut, supported by an extremly condensed companion.
-However, the typefaces duo is already fit for body copy in regular as well as bold applications in condensed.
-Designed between 2022-2023, first released in 2023.
+ToShorten owes to the work of Harold Curwen and Jakob Erbar, who designed Curwen Sans ( 1911 ) for Curwen Press and Erbar Grotesk ( 1926 ) for the Ludwig & Mayer type foundry, respectively.
+These two typefaces were precursors to the geometric sans-serif style of the early 20th century.
+This modern aesthetic, characterized by letterforms inspired by basic geometric shapes, subsequently gained popularity thanks to the work of designers such as Edward Johnston ( Johnston, 1916 ), Eric Gill ( Gill Sans, 1926 ), and Paul Renner ( Futura, 1927 ).
+This typeface aims to reflect the optical balance and overall coherence of these carefully constructed typefaces.
+With a strong emphasis on shortening the terminals — hence its name “ToShorten”— the typeface is based on straight lines and circles, while incorporating a series of subtle optical adjustments.
+With its vertical proportions which results in a noticeable difference between lowercase and uppercase letters, ToShorten offers both functional and distinctive qualities.
+The family consists of a single Regular version, accompanied by an extra Condensed variant.
+This pair of typefaces is well-suited for body text in the regular version, as well as for bold applications in the condensed version.
+Designed between 2022 and 2023, it was first released in 2023.

 Combinations